karan-1700/End-to-End-Cancer-Classification-using-MLFlow-DVC/README.md

 Run `dvc init` in the terminal.
 Then, execute `dvc repro`.
 Then, when you want to train your model with any different params, run `dvc repro` instead of `main.py`.

+`dvg dag` prints a graph showing dependencies of all the pipelines in with one another.